-Scott Krotee enters his first season as a volunteer assistant coach on the Saint Joseph’s men’s soccer staff in 2014.
-Krotee’s primary responsibility will be working with SJU’s goalkeepers.
+Scott Krotee wrapped up his fourth season as a volunteer assistant coach on the Saint Joseph’s men’s soccer staff in Fall 2017.
+Krotee’s primary responsibility is working with SJU’s goalkeepers.

-Krotee arrives on Hawk Hill after a decorated four-year career as a Division I goalkeeper at Gardner-Webb University from 2008-12.
+Krotee enjoyed a decorated four-year career as a Division I goalkeeper at Gardner-Webb University from 2008-12.
 Krotee ranked fifth nationally in total saves (107) and sixth nationally in saves per game (5.94) in his senior season and led the Big South in shutouts as a junior.
 He graduated with school records for lowest career goals-against average (1.39) and lowest single-season goals-against average (1.10).

 A 2012 College Sports Madness All-Big South Preseason Second Team selection, the senior captain was twice named to the Soccer For A Cure All-Tournament Team and earned 2011 Big South Conference Championship All-Tournament Team honors.
 In 2008, he received the inaugural Wilson Soccer Alumni Association Scholarship and was a member of the Disney Soccer Showcase National Championship squad.